raygun101/MarkupKit/README.md

 These classes use layout constraints internally, allowing developers to easily take advantage of auto layout while eliminating the need to manage constraints directly.
 They can be nested to create complex layouts that automatically adjust to orientation or screen size changes.

-### Arranged Subviews
-All layout view types extend the abstract `LMLayoutView` class, which provides the following methods for managing its list of arranged subviews:

-    - (void)addArrangedSubview:(UIView *)view;
-    - (void)insertArrangedSubview:(UIView *)view atIndex:(NSUInteger)index;
-    - (void)removeArrangedSubview:(UIView *)view;

-`LMLayoutView` overrides `appendMarkupElementView:` to call `addArrangedSubview:` on itself so that layout views can be constructed in markup.
-A read-only property that returns the current list of arranged subviews is also provided:
+All layout view types extend the abstract `LMLayoutView` class, which overrides `appendMarkupElementView:` to call `addSubview:` on itself so that layout views can be constructed in markup.

-    @property (nonatomic, readonly, copy) NSArray *arrangedSubviews;

-Note that, as with `UIStackView`, the `removeArrangedSubview:` method does not remove the given view as a subview of the layout view.
-To completely remove an arranged subview, call `removeFromSuperview` on the view.

-Arranged subviews whose `hidden` property is set to `true` are ignored when performing layout.
+Subviews whose `hidden` property is set to `true` are ignored when performing layout.
 Layout views listen for changes to this property on their subviews and automatically relayout as needed.

 ### Layout Margins
-By default, the arranged subviews of a layout view are positioned relative to its layout margins.
-For example, the following markup creates a row view whose arranged subviews will be inset from its own edges by 12 pixels:
+By default, a layout view's subviews are positioned relative to its layout margins.
+For example, the following markup creates a row view whose subviews will be inset from its own edges by 12 pixels:

     <LMRowView layoutMargins="12">
         ...